101 definitions of business development

 40. Understand, anticipate, create a client need; and bring or help create the solution.

-41. Helping prospects to define their true needs.
+41. Helping prospects define their true needs.
 Identifying opportunities and designing the correct introduction and approach.
 Closing.

 42. Helping to find solutions and working with your customers to develop their business.